 Klein Matterhorn.
 (English: Little Matterhorn) Snow-covered, almost 4,000 m high peak, accessible with the Alps’ highest cable car ride.
 Offering a restaurant and Matterhorn views.

 Lion Monument.
-Monument of dying Lion carved from the rock, located in Lucerne.
+The monument of the dying Lion was carved from the rock, located in Lucerne.
 Dedicated to Swiss Guards who died during French Revolution.

 Swiss Museum of Transport.
-An interactive transport museum with artifacts and shows, including locomotives, ships and aircrafts.
+An interactive transport museum with artifacts and shows, including locomotives, ships, and aircraft.
 Located in Lucerne.

 Swiss National Museum.
-Founded in 19th century, this museum exhibits about Swiss history, crafts and furnishings.
-Located in Zurich and featuring many interactive exhibits.
+Founded in the 19th century, this museum exhibits Swiss history, crafts, and furnishings.
+Located in Zurich and features many interactive exhibits.

 Uetliberg.
 Mountain above Zurich, famous for hiking and beautiful view of the city and Zurich Lake.

 The Olympic Museum.
-A permanent exhibition dedicated to Olympics, located in Lausanne.
+A permanent exhibition dedicated to the Olympics, located in Lausanne.

 Schynige Platte.
-Mountain ridge accessible by train.
-Popular for hiking and featuring great views of the surrounding mountains and valleys.
+The mountain ridge is accessible by train.
+Popular for hiking and features great views of the surrounding mountains and valleys.

 Grimsel Pass.
 High elevation (over 2,100 m) mountain paved road from Bern to Valais.
 Popular for hiking and cycling.